pvmm/tiletools/README.md

 vwrap.py
 --------

-`vwrap.py` script creates vertically wrapped around copies of the input tiles and stack them interleaved side by side in the output file.
+`vwrap.py` script creates vertically wrapped around copies of the input tiles and stack them side by side in the output file.
 Wrapping around is useful for pixel-level scrolling in games on the MSX1, like Konami's Pippols. `width` defines the output image width.
 If the tiles won't fit, `vwrap.py` will wrap to the next 8 lines.
 If step is 1, the resulting image contains 8 times the amount of input tiles.
-Step can be 1 (8 times), 2 (4 times) and 4 (2 times).
+Step can be 1 (8 times), 2 (4 times) and 4 (2 times). `direction` defines the direction of the vertical update, up or down.
 Usage:

 ```
-./vwrap.py <input_files...> -- <output_file> <width> <step>
+./vwrap.py <input_files...> -- <direction> <output_file> <width> <step>
 ```

 For instance, considering the two tiles below: